 Nikka Yoichi Single Malt 10-Year-Old

-After nearly a decade’s absence, Nikka reintroduced age statements to its Yoichi line earlier this year, perhaps signaling that stocks of aged Japanese whisky are returning to sustainable levels following years of high-profile shortages.
-While this was originally the “entry level” of the line, Nikka plans to release it annually in limited quantities (presumably) until it can become a permanent expression again.
-For those lucky enough to snag a bottle, expect an explosion of malt, earth, green and stone fruits on the nose, and a spray of saline.
-Peat commands the palate with dried fruits and charred wood playing an obedient second fiddle.
+After nearly a decade’s absence, Nikka reintroduced age statements to its Yoichi line last year, perhaps signaling that stocks of aged Japanese whisky are returning to sustainable levels.
+While this was originally the “entry-level” of the line, Nikka plans to release it annually in limited quantities (presumably) until it can become a permanent expression again.
+For those lucky enough to snag a bottle — they remain on the market, even available at large retailers like Total Wine — expect an explosion of malt, earth, green and stone fruits on the nose, and a spray of saline.
+Peat will command the palate with dried fruits and charred wood playing an obedient second fiddle.

 Average price: $175